Kubernetes Environments

 Configure Engines to Use a Proxy Server

-To configure StreamSets engines to use a proxy server for an existing Control Hub Kubernetes deployment, you must stop the deployment.
+To configure IBM StreamSets engines to use a proxy server for an existing Control Hub Kubernetes deployment, you must stop the deployment.

 After editing the deactivated deployment to modify the proxy properties, you start the deployment.
-The StreamSets Kubernetes agent communicates with Control Hub to provision the Kubernetes resources again, deploying and launching new engine instances that use the updated proxy properties.
+The IBM StreamSets Kubernetes agent communicates with Control Hub to provision the Kubernetes resources again, deploying and launching new engine instances that use the updated proxy properties.

 1. In the Control Hub Navigation panel, click Set Up > Deployments.